-NovaBACKUP Security Blog
+NovaBACKUP Data Protection Blog

 What is Server Virtualization and How Can It Benefit You?

 Server virtualization involves the partitioning of a physical server into smaller virtual servers in order to better utilize server resources.
-Server virtualization takes server operations, applications and files and hosts them on virtual networks allowing for better utilization of the physical hardware.
+Server virtualization takes server operations, applications, and files and hosts them on virtual networks, allowing for better utilization of the physical hardware.

 Server-virtualization